LAiSR-SK/.github/profile/README.md

 - Ethical Implications: AI decisions impact individuals and societies.
 Bias, fairness, and transparency are ethical concerns.
 Research informs guidelines and policies that promote responsible AI deployment, minimizing harm and maximizing benefits.

 # 🎤 Who we are?
-LAiSR is a dynamic research group led by Dr. Samer Khamaiseh.
+**LAiSR** is a dynamic research group led by **Dr. Samer Khamaiseh**.
 We are passionately dedicated to exploring and addressing the evolving challenges within the realm of AI security.
 Our AI Research Laboratory is at the forefront of cutting-edge research to fortify AI models against adversarial attacks, enhance their robustness, and ensure their reliability in real-world scenarios.

 # 🔎 Research Focus
 - **Robustness:** We delve into techniques that make AI models resilient to perturbations, adversarial examples, and distribution shifts.